 The whole school is protected by CCTV, fire alarms and, in the necessary areas, intruder alarms.
 Emergency lighting lights all boarding corridors and there are fire alarm practices every term, so you will know what to do if you hear an alarm.
-If you hear the alarm while you are up in dorms, you will need to walk quickly and quietly from where you are to the muster point which is the sports field next to the car park wearing something warm and with something on your feet.
+If you hear the alarm while you are up in dorms, you will need to walk quickly and quietly from where you are to the collection point outside the music school wearing something warm and with something on your feet.
 There is always at least one member of the boarding team in and around dorms in the evening.
 Nobody other than a member of the boarding team will come into dorms.